 Full of pessimistic ambivalence and following the beat, two performers chew gum and offer the audience to join them in this everyday act.
 What comes out is messy, shape-shifting and unclear such as performance art making in the current times.

-DOWN BEAT is a 1-hour playful dance and performance work where two performers chew gum together with the audience and move to techno beats.
+DOWN BEAT is a 1-hour playful and mildly offensive dance and performance work where two performers chew gum together with the audience and move to techno beats.
 It begins with a 25-min accelerating dance show that oscillates between being rigorous and sloppy and continues as a happening including audience participation.

 The work is revisiting 1970s American artist Hannah Wilke’s artwork series S.O.S Starification where she also used chewing gum to criticize the instrumentalization of the female body, particularly in the male-dominated art world.